NoodlePy/Krypt/README.md

-# Krypt

-# Dependencies for Node.js
+# Dependencies for Krypt

-Run

-npm i
+Run npm i

 OR